Public Interest Careers

 Notre Dame Law School established its Loan Repayment Assistance Program in 2001 to provide financial assistance to graduates starting careers in public interest law.

 Under LRAP, the Law School loans its J.D. graduates money to help them repay qualifying educational loans from law school.
 The program then forgives those loans over a period of time.
-Since its creation, LRAP has disbursed more than $1.7 million to Notre Dame Lawyers who have worked in a wide variety of public interest and public service positions in the United States and abroad.
-Current students, click here for more detailed information on applying.
+Since its creation, LRAP has disbursed more than $2 million to Notre Dame Lawyers who have worked in a wide variety of public interest and public service positions in the United States and abroad.
+Click here for more detailed information.

 The Career Development Office maintains an extensive database of fellowship information, and Notre Dame Law students have earned public interest fellowships from numerous organizations.
 The following three programs, however, are available exclusively for Notre Dame Law students.